hosseinabbasi-toast/campaign-test/__TEMPLATES__/TEMPLATING_README.md

 - banquet-dynamic-ui-spa

-A spa designed used in a user controlled layout.
+A spa designed for use in a user-controlled layout.

 ## Setup